 The key is consistent, active listening.
 Every time you hear music — in a store, in a movie, on the radio — try to identify at least one thing: the key, the bass movement, or the progression.
 Turn passive hearing into active analysis, and your ear will improve faster than you thought possible.

 Want to sharpen your ear for chords and harmonic patterns?
-Music Genius features a dedicated Pitch ID ear training game that builds the foundational listening skills you need to start hearing chord progressions in any song.
+Music Genius features Pitch ID for ear training and Build the Chords for chord construction — the foundational listening skills you need to start hearing chord progressions in any song.
+Pair with Roman Numeral Analysis and Identify Song Key by Ear for the full picture.

 PRACTICE WHAT YOU LEARNED